DE 25-IB61 2025-12-10

-Can a Delaware agency refuse a FOIA request when the requester has openly announced an intent to sue the agency over the same records?
+Can a Delaware agency refuse a FOIA request when the requester has announced an intent to sue the agency over the same records?

 Plain-English summary